-I returned from a visit to a family-run mill in the Piedmont region of northern Italy giving its polenta the highest compliment good food can get.
-This polenta made by Mulino Marino tastes purely, exactly like what it is: corn.
+This polenta made by Mulino Marino, a family-run mill in the Piedmont region of northern Italy, tastes purely, exactly like what it is: corn.
 The best corn you can imagine.

 The polenta is made from otto file heirloom corn.
 It's a gorgeous golden orange, organically grown and absolutely the best I’ve ever tried.
 It's so sweet I thought they’d put sugar in it.
 If you are looking for something special to serve with dinner, buy a bag and a chunk of Parmigiano-Reggiano and follow our favorite polenta recipe, included.
 And then hold on to your socks: this stuff is good.